17 June

 Greig Paul, Research Engineer, Electronic and Electrical Engineering, University of Strathclyde

 As technology continues to evolve, so do the threats to our network.
 The addition of 5G technology brings new challenges and opportunities for securing our networks.
 During this session, we will explore the latest developments in 5G technology and its impact on network security.
 Our expert speaker will discuss the intelligence evolution and how it affects the security of our networks.
-Attendees will gain insights into the best practices for securing 5G networks and learn about the emerging threats and mitigation strategies.
+Attendees will gain insights into the best practices for securing 5G networks and learn about emerging threats and mitigation strategies.

 14:30